 Of course, the first district to visit was Baš Čaršija, the heart and soul of Sarajevo.
 We had lunch at „Željo“ (on Kundurdžiluk), the most famous restaurant for „čevapi“, finger shaped sausages served with pita bread and raw onions.
 Delicious!

-The interior part of the Gazi mosque, built in 1532, was amazing (photo 3).
-Of course, we also took a walk down Kazandžiluk Street, home to the city’s coppersmiths (photo 4).
+The interior part of the Gazi mosque, built in 1532, was amazing.
+Of course, we also took a walk down Kazandžiluk Street, home to the city’s coppersmiths (photo 3).
 We saw the Sebilj Fountain on the „pigeon square“ and explored the Gazi Husrev Bey’s „Bezistan“, i.e. covered market building.

 It was our goal to visit the National Museum in the new part of the city.
 I was astonished to see how Sarajevo is developing.
-There was a sharp contract between the huge and luxurious shopping malls, hotels and business centers – and the old and often dilapidated buildings in between them (photo 5).
+There was a sharp contract between the huge and luxurious shopping malls, hotels and business centers – and the old and often dilapidated buildings in between them.

 It was a long and exhausting day.
 Finally we had a delicious dinner at „Nanina kuhinja“ (Kundurdžiluk 35, Baš Čaršija): Sarajevski sahan, consisting of various stuffed vegetables, and, of course, “tufahije”, a Bosnian dessert made of walnut-stuffed apples stewed in water with sugar and cream.
 An insider’s tip!

-The next day was planned for other sightseeing.
-We walked along the Miljacka river, admiring the impressive public buildings in the Obala Kulina Bana street.
-Opposite to the Latin Bridge (photo 7), Gavrilo Princip assassinated Franz Ferdinand of Austria and his wife Sofia in 1914, ushering in the start of World War I. For a long time, Sarajevo was mostly known in the world for this assassination.
+Opposite to the Latin Bridge, Gavrilo Princip assassinated Franz Ferdinand of Austria and his wife Sofia in 1914, ushering in the start of World War I. For a long time, Sarajevo was mostly known in the world for this assassination.
 You can learn more about this historical event at the Museum on the street corner near the bridge.

-But one of the highlights of our stay in Sarajevo was Svržo’s House, certainly the most beautiful preserved example of the exceptional Sarajevo housing architecture from the Ottoman period (photo 9).
-Dating from the 18th century, this museum offers an excellent insight in the life of a rich Bosnian family (photo 10).
+Dating from the 18th century, this museum offers an excellent insight in the life of a rich Bosnian family (photo 8).
 Don’t miss it!

 After so many impressions, we deserved a relaxing evening.
 Relax is what we found in Caffe Mevlana, where we smoked a “narguile” accompanied by a glass of Turkish tea.
 I was astonished to see that many young people enjoy smoking a water pipe – and at the same time, I didn’t see any smart phones around… Funny, isn’t it?